Stalking / Intimidation with intent to cause fear of physical or mental harm.

 Community Service | Possess unauthorised firearm, Stalk/Intimidate, Use unregistered vehicle | Gosford Local Court

 Our client was a 20-year-old student who lives in the Hunter region.
-He was charged with a number of very serious offences two of which had maximum penalties of 2-5 years imprisonment.
+He was charged with several very serious offences, two of which had maximum penalties of 2-5 years imprisonment.
 This was his first time before the courts.